LarsVoelker/FibexConverter/README.md

 Important:
 * SOME/IP support was added to Wireshark 3.2, you need a custom plugin before.
 * Wireshark loads the config on start.
 So you better stop Wireshark while copying the configs in.

+## Convert a FIBEX4 file to CSV reports:
+Just call it like this:

+    python3 configuration_to_repots.py FIBEX example-file.xml

+The result will be:

+    example-file/reports/